sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/i._ech._jonsaTan/Sanskrit_Inscriptions.md

           Śauryanvayatyāgaguṇā\[dh\]i-(68)kaṁ ca\।\।
 64. Bhaktipraṇāmena prakurvatājñāṁ
           Śaivāndhravamśodbhavapārthivena\।
-          Śrī[ma . .](# "No doubt Srimanmano.
-[Apparently Manodhira is the king s name (see translation, below).
+          Śrīma . .[^86].
 This name is rare; but it was borne by, e.g. the composer of the Vēlūrpāļaiyam plates.]")
 (69)nodhīramaharddhikena
           Kalyāṇamitratvam upāgatena\।\।
 65. Vāpīvihārau tvaritena (70) kṛtvā
           Śrīpattanātmīyamahīpradeśe\।
           Strīratnadhendā svasutātibhaktyā

+Saṁpreṣite-(71)hāsamabhūtiyuktā\।\।-iti[^87], which is appropriate in the edict of a king claiming to belong to the ")

+[^85]: "One must understand that ᵒnaradhipo bhaktinamro, which is impossible metrically, is indicated."

+[^86]: "No doubt Srimanmano.
+[Apparently Manodhira is the king s name (see translation, below

-Saṁpreṣite-(71)hāsamabhūtiyuktā\।\।-[iti](# "The letter before iti is not clear, but is similar to the character found in the same position in the bell inscription.
-[How and where Professor Johnston found the word iti is not clear, for it is not on the rubbing. Ānanda candra s inscription ends with the word bhūtiyuktā followed by three double daṇḍas, between the first pair of which there is a Garuḍa-symbol (see Plate I), which is appropriate in the edict of a king claiming to belong to the ")
+[^87]: "The letter before iti is not clear, but is similar to the character found in the same position in the bell inscription.
+[How and where Professor Johnston found the word iti is not clear, for it is not on the rubbing. Ānanda candra s inscription ends with the word bhūtiyuktā followed by three double daṇḍas, between the first pair of which there is a Garuḍa-symbol (see Plate I

 śrī \[ki\]rttisampū\[rṇa\] vijaya
     ekādaśame 'bde